 - What are the signs of pregnancy in the first week?

 - Why do you poop a lot in early pregnancy?

-- Is pooping a lot a sign of period?
+- Is pooping a lot a sign of pregnancy or period?

 So, is pooping a lot a sign of early pregnancy?